AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 ## Overview

 AnyChart supports several ways of setting data.
 This article quickly demonstrates main aspects of using JSON format in AnyChart component.
 Last sample of this article demonstrates cartesian chart with advanced settings.
-For the information on other ways of setting data see [Using Data Sets](Using_Data_Sets) and [Data From XML](Data_From_XML) articles.
+For the information on other ways of setting data see [Using Data Sets](Using_Data_Sets) and [Supported Data Formats](Supported_Data_Formats) articles.

-JSON (JavaScript Object Notation) is a lightweight data-interchange format.
-It is easy for humans to read and write.
-It is easy for machines to parse and generate.
-For more information visit [wikipedia.org](http://en.wikipedia.org/wiki/JSON)
+JSON or JavaScript Object Notation, is an open standard format that uses human-readable text to transmit data objects consisting of attribute-value pairs.
+It is used primarily to transmit data between a server and web application, as an alternative to XML.
+For more information visit [http://en.wikipedia.org/wiki/JSON](http://en.wikipedia.org/wiki/JSON)

 ## Schema

-JSON Schema specifies a JSON-based format to define the structure of JSON data(visit [wikipedia.org](http://en.wikipedia.org/wiki/JSON#Schema_and_Metadata) for more information).
+JSON Schema specifies a JSON-based format to define the structure of JSON data (visit [http://en.wikipedia.org/wiki/JSON#Schema_and_Metadata](http://en.wikipedia.org/wiki/JSON#Schema_and_Metadata) for more information).
 All objects of this schema correspond to JavaScript methods and parameters of a chart.
-JSON schema varies from version to version.
-Schema for AnyChart 7.3.1 version is located [http://anychart.com/products/anychart7/schemas/7.3.1/json-schema.json](http://anychart.com/products/anychart7/schemas/7.3.1/json-schema.json).
-Version of the JSON schema must correspond to the AnyChart JavaScript version.
-The latest schema can always be found with [http://anychart.com/products/anychart7/schemas/latest/json-schema.json](http://anychart.com/products/anychart7/schemas/latest/json-schema.json)
+AnyChart JSON schema varies from version to version.
+For example, JSON Schema for AnyChart 7.3.1 version is located at [http://anychart.com/products/anychart7/schemas/7.3.1/json-schema.json](http://anychart.com/products/anychart7/schemas/7.3.1/json-schema.json).
+Whenever you use AnyChart JSON schema - make sure its corresponds to the version of AnyChart.
+The latest schema can always be found at [http://anychart.com/products/anychart7/schemas/latest/json-schema.json](http://anychart.com/products/anychart7/schemas/latest/json-schema.json)

 ## JSON vs JavaScript

-AnyChart provides {api:anychart#fromJson}**.fromJSON()**{api} parameter for using data in JSON format.
+To load chart configuration in JSON format you should use {api:anychart#fromJson}**.fromJson()**{api} method.
 Setting data using JSON format is very similar to the way of setting data in JavaScript.
 The name of every object in JSON configuration corresponds to the name of a method or parameter in JavaScript.
+Snippet below demonstrates configuration of the simplest chart.

 ```
   // JSON data